What the NFL Has Taught Me About Building Top Sales Teams

-A good coach will implement a system and then work to find the right talent to fill specific roles.
-An elite coach evaluates the ability around her or him and puts their team in the best position to win and will build the system around the talent they have.
+A good coach will implement a system, and then work to find the right talent to fill specific roles.
+An elite coach evaluates the ability around her or him and puts their team in the best position to win, and will build the system around the talent they have.

 Don Shula was the last coach to have an undefeated season with his run attack of the late 70s.
 He abandoned his run-first offense when gunslinging Dan Marino dropped to him in the 80s and brought them to a Super Bowl soon after.
 Bill Belichick has a system where everyone does their job but adjusts the team strategy based on the talent he has at any given season.

+We need to coach up our talent and put them in a position to win based on their strengths while minimizing their weaknesses.
 I had a client a few years back who suffered a two-year drought of missed goals, and the turnover rate on the sales team was horrible.
 The manta was: “The beatings will continue until morale improves.”

-On closer inspection, we found they were hiring great salespeople and some with multiple President Club awards under their belt.
+On closer inspection, we found they were hiring great salespeople, and some with multiple President Club awards under their belt.
 The problem was that they were hiring transactional sales professionals.
 The role was better suited for a consultative approach, and they never gave them the tools or training to make that transition if that were even possible.

 Tom Brady is the most decorated QB of all time, but would you sign him and then have him run the triple option?
 Anyone watching Tom’s combine tape running the 40-yard dash knows the answer to that.
-Great teams put talent in positions that will accentuate their abilities and don’t force a square peg into a round hole.
+Great teams put talent in positions that will accentuate their abilities, and don’t force a square peg into a round hole.

 Great teams also have a culture of winning.
 A lousy system with the wrong players/hires can turn a company culture sour in a matter of weeks.
 Once it goes, it seems like it gets embedded into the DNA of the organization.
 Still, it’s not impossible to turn things around.
 I have seen both sports teams and organizations do it.